JonathanGWesterfield/ShiDB/README.md

 # homemade_database
 My attempt to create a *very* simple database from scratch to figure out how they work.

-Trying to follow [this guide](https://cstack.github.io/db_tutorial/) but implement it in Java so I don't have to worry about super granular stuff in C.
+~~Trying to follow [this guide](https://cstack.github.io/db_tutorial/) but implement it in Java so I don't have to worry about super granular stuff in C.~~

+Am following Edward Sciore Database Design and Implementation.
+The unedited SimpleDB code is in this repo as well.

 Maybe when I'm done, I'll try to make it more advanced using the [Database Systems Textbook.](https://people.inf.elte.hu/miiqaai/elektroModulatorDva.pdf)